 Windstorm insurance is a bit of a misnomer because most home insurance policies automatically cover damage caused by wind.
 This means that, in most areas of Texas, your regular home insurance policy covers damage caused by wind.
 This can be wind from any scenario, including tornadoes and hurricanes.
 Wind damage typically occurs on the exterior of homes, including roofs and siding.

 Some areas of Texas, however, are far more likely to sustain widespread wind damage than others.
 In the 14 counties that border the Gulf Coast, home insurance policies do not cover wind damage.
 In these areas, homeowners must purchase a separate wind coverage policy.
 Some private carriers may offer this coverage, but if your home is a high enough risk, you may be denied coverage from the private market.
-If this is the case, you may be able to get coverage from the Texas Windstorm Insurance Association (TWIA), which covers wind and hail damage.
+If this is the case, you may be able to get coverage from the TWIA, which covers wind and hail damage.

 Where to get windstorm insurance in Texas

 There are several insurance companies in Texas that offer windstorm insurance policies.
 Windstorm insurance is available from private insurance companies and government-funded programs.

 The Wellington Coastal Insurance Program offers windstorm insurance for Texas homeowners who live in high-risk areas.
 This policy includes dwelling, other structures and personal property coverage that is reimbursed at Replacement Cost Value (RCV).
 Homeowners have the option to add endorsements for consequential loss, wind-driven rain, increased construction costs and mandatory evacuation coverage.

 The TWIA offers insurance coverage to homes in high-risk counties that cannot get standard insurance from a private insurance provider.
 TWIA insurance includes dwelling, personal property and miscellaneous items coverage.
 There are also policies for commercial buildings, manufactured homes, condos and townhouses.